 3. Manage Hormonal Imbalances

 Research states that hormonal imbalances might set the stage for bad oral health.
-Premenopausal women, especially, are at risk of developing dry
+Premenopausal women, especially, are at risk of developing dry mouth, altered taste, and burning sensation.

 Additionally, imbalances in hormones estrogen, progesterone, and chorionic gonadotropin might lead to mobile teeth, abscesses, and tooth loss.